YukunJ/Databases/README.md

 # <CSCI-SHU 213 Databases> Fall-2020

-This is the repository for CSCI-SHU 213 Databases course.
+This is the repository for CSCI-SHU 213 Databases course, done at NYU Shanghai Senior year Fall 2020.
 The final project is a web-based air-ticket reservation databases system.

 Team members: Yukun, Jiang(jy2363) and Zheng, Wang(zw1454)